cellsignal/projectionpursuit/APP and Label Transfer/README.md

 Please refer to the **README_APP_and_QFMatch.py** Python script or **README_APP_and_QFMatch.sh** shell script.

-Attempt to execute either of them to replicate the results.

 Before running scripts please make sure to install Python dependencies using the **deps_python.sh** shell script for macOS or the **deps_python.cmd** script for Windows.
-You also may be need to install the Visual Studio Command Line Tools and the Windows SDK before installing dependencies for Windows.
+You also may need to install the Visual Studio Command Line Tools and the Windows SDK before installing dependencies for Windows.

 ### The scripts were tested with the following Python versions: